tigera-cs/quickstart-self-service/modules/security-policy-in-security-tier.md

 # Security Policies in the Security Tier

 The `security` tier will be used to implement high-level guardrails for the cluster.
 A `threatfeed` security policy will be enforced for all cluster workloads.

-The policy will `deny` egress connectivity to malicious IPs in the `threatfeed`.
-Tenant isolation is achieved by enforcing `tenant-1-restrict` and `tenant-2-restrict` security policies.
-These policies will ensure that the tenant workloads are isolated from the rest of the cluster workloads.
+In step 3 of the methodology for implementing zero-trust micro-segmentation, default-allow security policies called tenant-01-default-allow and tenant-02-default-allow will be deployed for tenant-01 and tenant-02 respectively.
+The objective is to develop all security policies for the tenant workloads and ensure that no traffic flows match the default-allow security policy before enforcing default-deny security policy for the tenants in step 4.
+The workshops assumes that security policies are developed for a live environment and this approach ensures that workloads are not impacted due to missing or misconfigured security policies.

 ![security-tier](images/security-tier.png)